 Projects normally have a budget of between SEK 15 million and SEK 50 million.
 Projects can have a duration of three to five years.
-For projects with only one applicant, grants of maximum 20 MSEK are awarded.

 High-priority projects include new research areas and research that is interdisciplinary in nature.

 A project must have a freestanding purpose and not merely constitute auxiliary funding for current operations or other projects in progress.
 For subjects in which research is generic in nature, such as mathematics, a project can consist of joint concept development.

 Guidelines for research projects with high scientific potential

 According to Foundation rules, the vice-chancellor or the equivalent must approve the application.
 A separate appendix signed by the vice-chancellor (or the person designated by the vice-chancellor to represent him or her) must be attached to the application.
 The vice-chancellor must certify that the project application has undergone internal prioritization and that faculty resources will be made available to the researcher(s), in cases where such resources are accounted for in the budget submitted.
 Furthermore, the vice-chancellor must certify that indirect costs beyond those approved by the Foundation will be covered by the university and that indirect project costs will be accounted for in accordance with the established model.

 - The Foundation primarily grants funding in natural sciences, technology, and medicine